This page contains information relevant to the captive care of Boa constrictors and details related to health concerns.

 Housing/Cage:

 Before purchasing a new boa you should have a cage set up and ready for it when it arrives.
 Keep in mind that a boa needs to be kept in a cage of suitable size for its current age and size and you should not drop a baby into an enclosure for an adult.
 Typically babies start out in plastic shoebox size bins, best kept in a rack specifically designed for such bins.
-Herp Enclosures, Boaphile Plastics, Animal Plastics, Vision, Herp Cages, and Habitat Systems all offer great racks to house young boas.
+Animal Plastics, Vision, and ARS Caging all offer great racks to house young boas.
 As your boa grows its cage size should be increased to accommodate their growth.
 Most boas can live out their lives in a 4'x2' cage once they reach maturity.
-Some smaller locales, or small males can be kept in CB-70 bins housed in racks.
-Plastic cages are the best route as they hold heat and humidity well and are typically easy to clean.
+Some smaller locales, or small males can be kept in CB-70 tubs housed in racks.
 Be aware of the material the cage is made out of.
 Some materials (although the company makes them for reptiles) are not suitable for live animals, also some may be difficult to clean or perhaps weak and prone to cracks or breakage.
-I feel it is best to keep adult females in cages vs. large racks like Freedom Breeder.
-This also applies for smaller females.
-When you breed your boa it is much easier to check on a female or mating pair when you can look into the cage via a glass door.
-Pulling out bins in a rack can disturb breeding and may stress out gravid females.
-For cages I use and recommend Proline, Boaphile, and Animal Plastics.
-Showcase Cages, Habitat Systems, and others are great options as well.
+I've founds cages made from ABS, PP, and HDPE to work great.
+For cages I have used and recommend Proline, and Animal Plastics.
+Currently my collection is housed in Vision Racks and ARS Racks.
 I suggest finding one company that you like most and using them, often this requires some trial and error.

 Substrate:

 While many substrates are on the market, only a few are really acceptable for boas.
 Aspen, Cypress, Paper Towels, Craft Paper, Newspaper, and Corrugated sheets can all work well.
-Most keepers find one of the paper products easiest to use.
-There is no worry of ingestion of substrate material when feeding on paper and they are easy to clean.
-Often when a loose substrate like Aspen is used the keeper simply spot cleans, while with paper the keeper is more likely to fully clean and disinfect the cage when it is soiled.
-I personally keep all of my boas on Paper Towels, which are absorbent, and sterile.
+I personally keep all of my baby boas on Paper Towels, which are absorbent, and sterile.
+Adults are kept on Aspen, having a substrate with a third dimension is incredibly important with large boas, especially breeding and gravid females.

 Climate Regulation:

 Perhaps one of the most important aspects of keeping Boas are proper controls for the environment.
 As such it is also important that you use safe heating products.
 Boas need belly heat and can best obtain this from flexwatt or well installed heat cable.
 Use the lowest wattage of heat possible to maintain proper temperatures.
 While many people use radiant heat panels for other snakes such as Green Tree Pythons these should really be avoided for boas.
 They can be used to raise ambient temperatures if the room the cage is in is too cold, but the cage should always have belly heat.
 It is important to use quality thermostats to regulate your temperatures.
 Digital proportional are best.
-In fact the on/off are NOT designed to work with flexwatt.
-Herpstat and Helix make some excellent products.
-I use a combination of both brands.
-A lot of keepers tend to use one thermostat for multiple cages, while this can function well I do not recommend it.
+In fact the on/off type are NOT designed to work with flexwatt.
+A lot of keepers tend to use one thermostat for multiple cages, while this can function, I do not recommend it.
 If that thermostat fails there are a lot of animals at risk.
 For this reason I personally use one thermostat per cage.
-The Herpstat Pro is an excellent product for this.
-It offers four independent thermostats in one unit, each with its own resettable fuse.
+The Herpstat 4 and 6 are excellent products for this.
+Offering four or six independent thermostats in one unit, each with its own resettable fuse.
 The Herpstat models offer an easy way to raise and or lower temperatures which works well during cycling for breeding.
-The Pro and ND offer built in night drop features as well for those who choose to use them.
+Including built in night drop features as well for those who choose to use that feature.

 Feeding: